watson-developer-cloud/python-primer-companion-code/README.md

 translate the submitted text into a language that your application is able to process.

 ## Episode 3 : [Natural Language Classification](/episode-3/README.md)
+This episode shows how to use the Natural Language service to identify an intent or meaning as a classification of of the submitted text.

 ## Episode 4 : Coming soon